Dudly01/pkmn/net/scripts/index.md

 ## Details

-The PKMN supports the English version of Pokémon RBY and GSC.
-It may have partial functionality for other language variants though; the DV calculation works with Pokémon Gelbe Edition too.
+The PKMN was created for the English version of Pokémon RBY and GSC.
+Nonetheless, it may have partial functionality with other language variants as well.
+As an example, the DV calculation also works with Pokémon Gelbe Edition.

-The app works with emulators,s and videos -- if the conditions are met.
+The app works with emulators, screenshots and videos -- if the conditions are met.
 The game screen needs to be in the original 10:9 aspect ratio, to be fully visible (mind the cursor), to have no white borders directly around it and to be neither blurry nor distorted.
 It is not expected to work with photos taken with a camera.
 Super Game Boy borders may be enabled.

 <figure>
   <div class="multi-img-figure">